MGPoirot/web2mp3/README.md

      DAEMONS will start downloading after completing the matching process of the track URL or playlist URL provided.
 This can be chosen if due to limited computing power, multiprocessing might destabilize your machine.
+  3. `'not'` or `'n'`
+     Do not start DAEMONs automatically.
+This is useful when you are hitting Spotify Web API throttling (HTTP 429): it lets you complete the Spotify-heavy matching phase first, and only start downloads later (manually) to avoid overlapping Spotify calls with other network activity.

-DAEMONs can then be initiated manually by running `python download_daemons.py`.
+DAEMONs can then be initiated manually by running `python download_daemon.py`.
-You might want to choose this for the same reason as 2) but you also have multiple URLs, or if you want to manually want to run download_daemons.py in verbose mode and do not want all tasks in the SDB to be processed straight away.
+You might want to choose this for the same reason as 2) but you also have multiple URLs, or if you want to manually want to run download_daemon.py in verbose mode and do not want all tasks in the SDB to be processed straight away.

-* `max_daemons`: number of DAEMONS to spawn when download_daemons.py is called.
+* `max_daemons`: number of DAEMONS to spawn when download_daemon.py is called.
 Default is `4`.
 A higher number is faster but requires more computational power.

 **Verbose Mode**